built-on-openfin/container-starter/how-to/use-print/README.md

 ### What you will see

-1. A platform window with a print button
+1. A platform window with two example views and a print button
 2. Clicking the print button will open the system print dialog
 3. The view content will be available for printing